adelomana/30sols/README.md

 # 30sols
-Tools for the study of translational regulation
+Computational tools for the study of coupled transcription-translation modules in Halobacterium salinarum.